Thank you and welcome back to the Rush Limbaugh Program.

 Do you buy products when you act as a consumer where they're more expensive or less expensive?

-And my husband gets happy about this.
+No, and my husband gets asked about this.

 I shop at Walmart because I have to buy the cheapest thing because we can't make a lot of money.

-How d how in the world do you expect the rest of us to go buy More expensive toys so you guys can stay in business.
+Well, Britt, why do you expect the rest of us, how in the world do you expect the rest of us to go buy more expensive toys so you guys can stay in business?

 Why should I do that?

-Well, I'm just saying if if Walmart continues in their direction, they are going to own the monopoly on everything.
+Well, I'm just saying if Walmart continues in their direction, they are going to own the monopoly on everything.

 And small business throughout the country is going to lose.

-And then ultimately the whole country will lose because nobody will be making the money to spend at Walmart.
+And then ultimately, the whole country will lose because nobody will be making the money to spend at Walmart.

-Well, Britt, I appreciate what you're saying.
+All right, well, Britt, I appreciate what you're saying.

 I've heard it a million times.